-ICT System: The basic principle of the MHEWS-Impact-based forecast (IBF) online platform is to shift from the regular pattern of weather forecasters ( what weather would be) to translating the weather phenomena to what weather will do and how it will interact with the ground.
-The complete functional system will be able to catch weather inputs and process with an ICT-engineered system capacity to interpret weather-induced advisories, anticipatory impacts, the severity of impending risks and vulnerabilities, and anticipatory loss and damage scenarios with higher spatial and temporal resolution for the vulnerable sectors, elements, and community.
+ICT System: The basic principle of the MHEWS-Impact-based forecast (IBF) online platform is to shift from the regular pattern of weather forecasters (predicting what the weather will be) to translating weather phenomena into what the weather will do and how it will interact with the ground.
+The complete functional system will be able to capture weather inputs and process them with an ICT-engineered system that has the capacity to interpret weather-induced advisories, anticipatory impacts, the severity of impending risks and vulnerabilities, and anticipatory loss and damage scenarios with higher spatial and temporal resolution for vulnerable sectors, elements, and communities.

-Installation of ground-level hybrid observation mechanism:
+a) Installation of ground-level hybrid observation mechanism: